Bionicle: Generation 2 (2015–2016)

 A reboot of the original story, the revival chronicles the adventures of six elemental Toa heroes who protect the bio-mechanical inhabitants of the mystical island of Okoto from Makuta and his minions.
-Characters are again divided into six elemental tribes: fire, water, jungle (changed from air for creative reasons), earth, stone and ice.
+Characters are again divided into six elemental tribes: fire, water, jungle (changed from air for creative reasons), earth, ice, and stone.
 The reboot's multimedia spectrum was scaled back in comparison to the first generation's – online animations, a series of books and graphics novels authored by Ryder Windham, and the animated Netflix series Lego Bionicle: The Journey to One (2016) detail the narrative.
 Christian Faber and Greg Farshtey served as creative consultants.

 Reception

 Initially, the idea of Bionicle faced resistance from company traditionalists as the Lego Group had no experience of marketing a story-based brand of their own.
 The "war-like" appearance of the characters also went against the company's values of creating sets without themes of modern warfare or violence.
 Lego reconciled on this statement by claiming that the theme was about "Good versus evil; "good hero warriors" designed to combat "evil enemy fighters" in a mythical universe, so children are not encouraged to fight each other".

 The Bionicle franchise was well received over its venture and became one of the Lego Group's biggest-selling properties.
 At the time of its launch, one reviewer described the sets as "A good combination of assembly and action figure". and first-year sales of £100 million.
 Bionicle later received a Toy of the Year Award for Most Innovative Toy in 2001 from the Toy Industry Association.

 Bionicle's rapid success had a major impact on the Lego Company.
-Stephanie Lawrence, the global director of licensing for Lego, stated "We've created an evergreen franchise to complement the many event-based properties on the children's market.
-An increasing number of category manufacturers want to tap into the power of the Bionicle universe, and the key for us now is to manage the excitement to stay true to the brand and the lifestyle of our core consumer."
+Stephanie Lawrence, the global director of licensing for Lego, stated: "We've created an evergreen franchise to complement the many event-based properties on the children's market.
+An increasing number of category manufacturers want to tap into the power of the Bionicle universe, and the key for us now is to manage the excitement to stay true to the brand and the lifestyle of our core consumer".

 Since its launch, toy critics have said that Bionicle has changed the way children think and play with Lego products by combining "The best of Lego building with the story telling and adventure of an action figure".
-Toy statistics have revealed that as of 2009, 85% of American boys aged 6–12 have heard of Bionicle while 45% own the sets.
+Toy statistics have revealed that as of 2009, 85% of American boys aged 6–12 had heard of Bionicle while 45% owned the sets.